dg-demers/busyppp/README.md

 During operation a couple of temporary files are created in the current directory/folder, and written to and read by busyppp.
 These two files are named wgetexitfile and netinfile.

-Busyppp does not respect any preexisting files with these names: Just after starting it deletes them, if they exist (because they should have been deleted during a previous termination of busyppp).
+Busyppp does not respect any preexisting files with these names: If they exist just after busyppp starts, it deletes them, (because they should have been deleted during a previous termination of busyppp).
 While running it usually first creates and then repeatedly overwrites them.
 And, finally, before it stops executing busyppp deletes these two files.